 The academic progress of financial aid recipients will be monitored a minimum of once each academic year.
 Students who have a change in their SAP eligibility will be notified by letter and/or email.
-Students should contact the Office of Student Financial Planning with questions regarding the intent and interpretation of these standards.
+Students should contact the Financial Aid Office with questions regarding the intent and interpretation of these standards.

 Quantitative Measure (Pace)

 Students must earn two-thirds (67%) of their attempted credit hours (on a cumulative basis) in order to continue to receive financial aid.
 The pace is calculated by dividing the total number of credit hours the student has successfully completed by the total number of credit hours the student has attempted.
 All credit hours attempted (withdrawals, repeats, incompletes, passed, failed, etc.) are included when calculating the pace of completion.
 Students who do not achieve the quantitative measure of progress toward earning a degree or certificate will lose financial aid eligibility but have the option of appealing for the restoration of financial aid.